colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 ---

-**📍 CHECKPOINT: The Paradigm Shift Is Complete**

-✅ **BI-era infrastructure** was built for batch processing, human decision-making, and dashboard-driven analytics over 30 years (1990-2020)
-✅ **Agent-era infrastructure** requires real-time data, autonomous decision-making, and conversational interfaces—fundamentally different requirements
-✅ **Echo's $8M investment** in excellent BI infrastructure became inadequate not because it failed, but because agents operate under completely different constraints than human analysts
-⭐ **Next:** We'll examine the seven specific gaps that caused Echo's 28/100 INPACT™ score—and why each gap maps to a distinct architectural layer

-**Reading Time Remaining:** ~12 minutes

-**Your Quick Check:** Can you explain why batch ETL that worked perfectly for dashboard users fails completely for conversational agents?

----

-## Part 2: The Seven Gaps
+## PART 2: THE SEVEN GAPS

-### Why Echo's Excellence Became Inadequacy
+### What Sarah Found

 Monday morning, April 2024.
-Sarah Cedao reviewed Echo's INPACT™ assessment: 28/100.
+Sarah Cedao reviewed Echo's INPACT™ assessment: 28 out of 100.
 Five dimensions critical or weak.
 One moderate.

 But **which specific infrastructure gaps caused each failure?** And why couldn't middleware bridge them?